iiAku/kolibri-frontend/documentation/index.md

 ## Long Term Features

-Kollibri is a minimum viable product and it is expected that the contract will upgrade over time.
-Kollibri is bult to be fully upgradeable, but `oven` code is immutable to protect funds of users.
+Kolibri is a minimum viable product and it is expected that the contract will upgrade over time.
+Kolibri is bult to be fully upgradeable, but `oven` code is immutable to protect funds of users.
 We present two future upgrades which could potentially require changes to ovens.

 ### Value Limited Ovens